 Who is to Blame?

 So, if a stop sign is hard to see because of some sort of obstruction, whose fault is that?
-According to the law, it is actually theduty of the owner of the land the stop sign is on to make sure that it is not obstructed.
+According to the law, it is actually the duty of the land-owner from where the obstruction is to not obstruct signs.
+In simple terms, if a stop sign is covered up by a branch coming from across the road, the person that owns that tree must trim it back so that is it no longer obstructing the stop sign.
 Each city has its own ordinances that can be found by simply doing a search with the city name and ordinance.
-Some of the ordinances may vary but pretty much all cities agree that it is the land owner’s duty to make sure that intersections are not obstructed.
+Some of the ordinances may vary but pretty much all cities agree that it is the land-owner’s duty to make sure that intersections are not obstructed.

 Here is a link to Provo’s ordinances

 With that in mind, let’s go back to the previously mentioned scenario.
 You are driving along and you come to an intersection.
 You don’t see the stop sign there because it is hidden by some branches.
 Because of this you drive through the intersection without stopping and get into a crash.
-Technically the crash is your fault because you failed to stop at the stop sign.
+Technically the crash could be partially your fault because you failed to stop at the stop sign.
 However, you couldn’t see the stop sign because of the branches that were blocking it.
-For this reason, the crash is (at least in some part) the land owners fault.
+For this reason, the crash could be, at least in some part, the land owners fault.
 Had the land owner trimmed the branches on the tree, like they are legally supposed to, you would have seen the stop sign and stopped.
-This would have in effect stopped the car crash from happening.
+This may have, in effect, stopped the car crash from happening.